-On 19th October, 1945, No.435 squadron, RCAF, had only been at Croydon for a few days when one of their Dakotas (KG439) stalled and dived into the front garden of a house in Mitchley Avenue, Sanderstead, not long after take-off, at 5.00pm, on a ferry flight to Down Ampney.
+On 19th October, 1945, No.435 squadron, RCAF, had only been at Croydon for a few days when one of their Dakotas (KG439) crashed into the front garden of a house in Mitchley Avenue, Sanderstead, not long after take-off, at 5.00pm, on a ferry flight to Down Ampney.

-Three Canadian crew members were killed instantly, as well as an RAF Sergeant, Frank Moore was taken to Purley Memorial Hospital in a serious condition with fractures to both legs and died the following day.
+Three Canadian crew members were killed instantly.
+An RAF Sergeant, Frank Moore was taken to Purley Memorial Hospital in a serious condition with fractures to both legs and died the following day.
 One other crew member and two passengers were injured, but survived.
 Mercifully, there were no civilian casualties.
 Mrs. Tonkyne, who lived in the house, was out shopping with her neighbours, Mrs. Skinner and Mrs. Thorn.
 First aid was given by Commander Gordon Lloyd RNVR and his wife, a trained nurse, who lived two doors away.

 The three Canadians killed were:

 - Flying Officer Gordon Angus McIntyre (Co-Pilot)

 - Flying Officer Frank Harry Seaman (Pilot)

 They are buried together at Brookwood Cemetery (61.E.3, 61.E.4 and 61.E.2 respectively)

 - Flight Sergeant A. E. Mackenzie, 22 years old (Wireless Operator / Air Gunner)

 - Leading Aircraftman C. R. Dougall, 20 years old (passenger – injured, broken arm)